cmusso86/recalibratiNN/README.md

 ```

 Then, one can proceed with visualizing this the histogram and testing if
-it fits a uniform distribution.
+it fits a uniform distribution using `gg_PIT_global()`.
+Refer to the
+documentation to learn other oarameters for customization.

 ``` r
 gg_PIT_global(pit)